IN THIS ARTICLE

 Hiring managers are busy.
 They prefer to see a clear and concise resume.
 The standard practice is a single-page resume.
 But certainly, never go over two pages.

-Your resume should have the technical data scientist skills that your job description demands.
+Your resume should have the technical skills that your job description demands.
 To make this process easier, first list all your data science skills and then match them with the role you are applying for, starting with your strongest skill.
 Data scientists must list their expertise on their resumes.
 Some commonly sought-after skills include data analysis, data wrangling, data mining, data visualization, statistical analysis, machine learning, predictive analytics, and programming.

 Since you’re here…Are you interested in this career track?
 Investigate with our free guide to what a data professional actually does.
 When you’re ready to build a CV that will make hiring managers melt, join our Data Science Bootcamp which will help you land a job or your tuition back!